matplotlib/matplotlib/doc/devel/api_changes.rst

 For classes and functions, the directive should be placed before the *Parameters* section.
 For parameters, the directive should be placed at the end of the parameter description.
-The patch release version is omitted and the directive should not be added to entire modules.
+The micro release version is omitted and the directive should not be added to entire modules.

 Release notes